Repair & Care

 What Areas Of The Home Are Hardwoods Being Installed?

 Of the many floors installed today, areas of use have expanded over the last ten to fifteen years.
-More common areas used for new floorin today include; foyers, great, and dining rooms, dens, libraries, home offices, and hallways leading to bedrooms.
+More common areas used for new flooring today include; foyers, great, and dining rooms, dens, libraries, home offices, and hallways leading to bedrooms.
 Kitchens and powder rooms fall right behind while bedrooms are often preferred for carpeting.

 Kitchens?
 Yes.
 Maintained properly wood flooring in kitchens play a significant role.
 However, sheet vinyl, ceramic tile, or stone lead by a large margin as the floor covering of choice.